sethbrenith/v8dbg/readme.md

 ## Hard-coded prerequisites

 This is not yet ready for easy consumption.
-It includes the following hard-coded paths, which you will need to update in the code (main.cpp and runtests.bat) to point to the appropriate location on your machine.
+It includes the following hard-coded paths, which you will need to update in the code (main.cc and runtests.bat) to point to the appropriate location on your machine.

 * A V8 output directory, where you have built at least the targets `d8` and